 - Three passport photos

-- Completed, printed, and signed application
+- Completed, printed, and signed application form.

 - Completed OFII (Office Français de l’Immigration et de l’Intégration) form.
 You’ll take this to an OFII office for validation and have a health check within three months of arriving.
 This is all done online here.